MaurooC12/Titanic/README.md

-# Titanic: Machine learning from disaster
-This repository explores the Titanic: Machine Learning from Disaster competition through a systems analysis lens.
-Instead of focusing only on prediction, the project examines how passenger data, model behavior, and uncertainty interact as parts of a complex system.
-Key elements like feature relationships, missing data, and randomness are analyzed to understand not just what the model predicts—but why.
+# System Analysis & Design Project — Kaggle Titanic Case Study

 ---

-## Authors
+## Overview

-- ✍️ **Julián Carvajal Garnica**
-- ✍️ **Mauricio Cepeda Villanueva**
-- ✍️ **Jhonatan David Moreno Barragan**
-- ✍️ **Andrés Ramos Rojas**
+This repository contains the academic development of two workshops from the *Systems Analysis & Design* course at Universidad Distrital Francisco José de Caldas.
+The case study is based on the Kaggle competition **“Titanic: Machine Learning from Disaster”**, applying systems thinking and engineering design principles to analyze, model, and structure a predictive system for passenger survival.

 ---

+## Workshop 1 — Systems Engineering Analysis

+This first stage focuses on the **systemic understanding** of the Titanic competition.
+It identifies key elements, relationships, and constraints, while analyzing **sensitivity, complexity, and chaotic behavior** within the data.
+The workshop establishes the conceptual foundation for the system’s structure, exploring how small variations in input can affect global performance.

+> 📄 Detailed report and diagrams available inside the folder [`Workshop_1`](./Workshop_1).

+---

+## Workshop 2 — System Design and Requirements

+Building upon the analytical results from Workshop 1, this phase translates insights into a **system architecture and formal design specification**.
+It defines **functional, non-functional, sensitivity-driven, and user-centric requirements**, ensuring the system is modular, scalable, and reproducible.
+The resulting document represents the engineered blueprint of the predictive workflow.

+> 📄 Detailed report and requirements specification available inside the folder [`Workshop_2`](./Workshop_2).

+---

+### Contributors

+- **Julián Carvajal Garnica**
+- **Andrés Mauricio Cepeda Villanueva**
+- **Jhonatan David Moreno Barragán**
+- **Andrés Camilo Ramos Rojas**

+---

 ## 📜 License

-This project is under the license **Apache**.
+This project is distributed under the **Apache License**.
-View file [`LICENSE`](./LICENSE) for more details.
+See the file [`LICENSE`](./LICENSE) for more details.

----